 Bonuses paid to Named Executive Officers leading the entire enterprise, rather than a specific business unit, are based on comparing the Company's actual annual consolidated performance to the "threshold," "target" and "maximum" goals for performance measures used to measure overall Company actual performance.
 Bonuses paid to Named Executive Officers that lead business units are based on comparing the actual performance of the leader's respective business unit to the "threshold," "target" and "maximum" goals for performance measures used to measure that business unit's performance.
-In all cases, one-half of each Senior Executive's bonus is determined based upon how well actual quarterly or semi-annual results of the entire enterprise or the business unit, as applicable, compare to annual goals.
+While bonuses are paid primarily in cash, under the Annual Bonus Plan stock grants will be made in lieu of cash when actual quarterly and annual revenues exceed 110% of target revenues for the quarter or the full fiscal year.